nontitled/spicetify-extension/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have discovered a security vulnerability affecting any part of this project, please report it responsibly using **one of the methods below**.
+If you believe you have discovered a security vulnerability affecting any part of this project, please report it responsibly using **the method below**.

-### Preferred: GitHub Private Vulnerability Reporting
+###  GitHub Private Vulnerability Reporting

 For vulnerabilities affecting repositories hosted on GitHub, please use **GitHub’s Private Vulnerability Reporting** feature.
 This allows you to